 Also returning are such features as the 50-by-70-foot outdoor ice skating rink, Circus of Light shows, visits with Santa and the Global Winter Wonderland mascot, Penny the Penguin.
 This year's luminescent event will also introduce nightly dance parties in the new Global Plaza, and performances from local cultural institutions, in keeping with this year's theme.

 "We're going to try to focus on the cultural groups and get some more traditional acts in, whether it's music or dance," says Joanna Ricken, an event organizer with ICEG.
 "We wanted to make sure we were reaching out to the community and having that involvement."

 Youngsters can partake in holiday-themed arts and crafts like writing a letter to Santa, and take a pass through an indoor, glow-in-the-dark Toy Land exhibit with oversized interactive toy lantern sculptures.
-Also returning will be the international food court, featuring Mexican, Mediterranean and Italian fare—think tacos, gyros and pizza and pasta—as well as the popular French beignets.
+Also returning will be the carnival featuring rides like a Ferris wheel, bumper cars and spinning tea cups, along with the international food court, featuring Mexican, Mediterranean and Italian fare—think tacos, gyros and pizza and pasta—as well as the popular French beignets.

 "We hope that this will be a fun 'traveling the world in one night' experience for everybody," says Ricken, "[where] you get to stay in Sacramento and experience the entire world."

 Prices and times vary.
 Cal Expo.
 1600 Exposition Blvd.
 510-962-8586. globalwonderland.com.

 Chill out at these five local ice rinks this holiday season

 10 restaurants opening their kitchens for Thanksgiving Day feasts

 A downtown bus shelter transforms into "The World's Smallest Concert Hall"